markus-perl/pushover-cli/README.md

-pushover
+pushover-cli
 ==========

-pushover is a simple client for https://pushover.net/ to send pushover notifications through the command line.
+pushover-cli is a command line client for https://pushover.net to send pushover notifications.
-Moreover it is possible with this client to pipe streams to your cellphone like tail -f /var/log/my.log | pushover -
+Moreover it is possible with this client to pipe streams directly to your cellphone like tail -f /var/log/my.log | pushover -

 Requirements
 ------------